ARCWilbo/HFT/README.md

 Project Goals:

-Successfully find and build profitable HFT strategies with a low drawdown and high sharpe ratio for US Equity Options
+Successfully find and build multiple profitable HFT strategies with a low drawdown and high sharpe ratio for US Equity Options

 Data Source:

-IBKR US Equity and Options level 2 market data for common stocks (i.e. AAPL, TSLA, MSFT, ... etc)
+IBKR US Equity and Options level 2 tick market data for common stocks (i.e. AAPL, TSLA, MSFT, ... etc).
+The data will inlcude 10 price levels of bids and asks with volume as well as executed trades.

 Data Collection Method: